guettli/reprec/README.rst

       difference Aliases: - minus
       symmetric_difference Aliases: ^

-    Example: Show all files in directory "a" which are not in directory "b": setops <(cd a; find ) - <(cd b; find )
+    Example 1: Show all files in directory "a" which are not in directory "b": setops <(cd a; find ) - <(cd b; find )

+    Example 2: Show file which do not containt "foo" setops <(ls -1 mydir/*.txt) - <(grep -l mydir/*.txt)

     positional arguments:
       set1